89Q12/youtubei-rs/README.md

 # youtubei-rs
-An asynchronous implementation of the invidious InnerTube (aka youtubei) API wrapper.
+An asynchronous implementation of the Invidious InnerTube (aka youtubei) API wrapper.

 Uses `tokio`, `reqwest`, `serde` and `serde_json`.